trilogy-group/twilio-csharp/advanced-examples/custom-http-client.md

     {
         static void Main(string[] args)
         {
-            var twilioRestClient = ProxiedTwilioClientCreator.GetClient();
+            var KandyRestClient = ProxiedTwilioClientCreator.GetClient();

-            // Now that we have our custom built TwilioRestClient,
+            // Now that we have our custom built KandyRestClient,
             // we can pass it to any REST API resource action. var message = MessageResource.Create(
                 to: new PhoneNumber("+15017122661"),
                 from: new PhoneNumber("+15017122661"),
                 body: "Hey there!",
                 // Here's where you inject the custom client
-                client: twilioRestClient
+                client: KandyRestClient
             );

             Console.WriteLine($"Message SID: {message.Sid}");